glangmead/longhead/content/posts/2026-06-28-rules-composition.md

 ## Bonding: even more compositionality

 `oapply` builds a game by taking the disjoint union of pages.
 The predicates are each checked for truth and the actions are unioned.
 The reducers are all run (though we assume only one handler, which was the reason for the early exit in the code above).
 But we can tease out _another operator_ from what we just described above!
-I'm calling it _bonding_, written $\oplus$, and it is the product to `oapply`'s sum.
+I'm calling it _bonding_, written $\oplus$, and it is the product to `oapply`'s sum (yes it's an oplus but it makes sense to me).

 Bonding folds two compatible `RulePage`s into a single `RulePage`: it **ANDs** the preconditions, **concatenates** the reduce-steps in list order, and unions the offers, though in practice there's only one nonempty `offer` field, as you'll see in the example.
 Because the reduce steps concatenate in order, $\oplus$ is associative but not commutative: a page that reads what an earlier page wrote must come after it.

-Two Hearts rules are expressible with bonding:
+Hearts rules are better combined with bonding!

 **Legal plays are an AND of independent restrictions.** The rulebook gives three sentences about what you may play, and each narrows the same `.playCard`: